-Trading is carried out above the 30 and 50 daily moving averages, which indicates the likelihood of a rise in the afternoon.
+Trading is carried out below the 30 and 50 daily moving averages.
+It indicates that the bears are making efforts to take control.

 Note: The period and prices of moving averages are considered by the author on the H1 (1-hour) chart and differ from the general definition of the classic daily moving averages on the daily D1 chart.

-If EUR/USD moves up, the indicator's upper border at 1.0770 will serve as resistance.
-In case of a decline, the indicator's lower border at 1.0710 will act as support.
+If EUR/USD moves up, the indicator's upper border at 1.0893 will serve as resistance.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked yellow on the chart.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 30.
 It is marked green on the chart.

 - MACD indicator (Moving Average Convergence/Divergence - convergence/divergence of moving averages) Quick EMA period 12.
 Slow EMA period to 26.
 SMA period 9

 - Non-commercial speculative traders, such as individual traders, hedge funds, and large institutions that use the futures market for speculative purposes and meet certain requirements.